This may or may not have been the start of my Lupus but it certainly was the start of me having ‘classic ‘ recognisable Lupus symptoms.

 Lupus is commonly treated by anti-malarial drugs, which relieve most people’s symptoms (strange but true).
 Unfortunately I was allergic to them; the next stage would be steroids.
 I decided that the amount of pain I suffered was better than taking the steroids and having possible side effects so I rejected them.
 I now take only a statin as lupus appears to have sent my cholesterol haywire and no matter what I do I can’t control it.
 The rest I control by diet, exercise and generally taking good care of myself.
 As Professor D’Cruz said when he first diagnosed me “rest when you need to and so what if the carpet needs hoovering don’t worry about it.”
 Stress is often a real trigger for Lupus, unfortunately I have always had high-pressure jobs and in reality it’s often hard not to allow myself to become stressed.
 It is the world’s most frustrating illness as you never seem to have a day free from a reminder that you have it and you’re never too sure when you wake up whether you’ll be having a ‘good’ or ‘bad’ day.

 I don’t bemoan my problem, I simply accept that I have to look after myself and that I can, to an extent, control the lupus rather than it controlling me.
-I decided that there was a reason why I had Lupus and perhaps it was that I could help raise funds and also raise awareness, which I have endeavoured to do.
-As the Campaign Director at the St. Thomas’ Lupus Trust, who better to explain to people how it feels to have Lupus and help other patients?
+I decided that there was a reason why I had Lupus and perhaps it was that I could help raise funds and also raise awareness, which I have endeavoured to do. with the Lupus Trust, who better to explain to people how it feels to have Lupus and help other patients?